SerhiiMandrykin/blocklists/README.md

 ## 🤝 Contributing

-Found a Russian propaganda site, a phishing link, or a false positive?
+Found a russian propaganda site, a phishing link, or a false positive?

 1. **Open an Issue** in this repository.
 2. Or create a **Pull Request** adding the domain to the appropriate file in the `lists/` folder.